anaconda/ae-preflight/README.md

 ```

 #### Running
-TO run the profiler from the command line enter in the following:
+To run the profiler from the command line enter in the following:
 ```sh
 ae-profile
 ```